Fallas: Fallas suspensions

 Throughout its history the Fallas have been suspended six times.

-In 1886 the falleros refused to place the monuments in protest against the increase of the canon from 5 pesetas to 60 pesetas imposed in 1851 that penalized their placement on the street.
+In 1886 the fallers refused to place the monuments in protest against the increase of the canon from 5 pesetas to 60 pesetas imposed in 1851 that penalized their placement on the street.
 The follow-up was not complete and there were two failures.

 In 1896 a state of war was declared because of the Spanish American War, and the Fallas were annulled two days before its beginning.

 In the years 1937, 1938 and 1939, the Fallas were suspended due to the Spanish Civil War.
 The suspension did not affect the Fallas of 1936 since they had already been held when the war started.
 The money destined for the Fallas was destined to the republican cause at the beginning of the war.

 On 10 March 2020, the Valencian Generalitat, after a Ministry of Health report, decided to suspend and postpone the parties of Fallas and all the acts that comprise it as a result of the coronavirus epidemic as a preventive measure to stop the spread of the virus.
 The festival was cancelled in 2021 and returned in 2022.

 Secció Especial

 The Secció Especial is a group of the largest and most prestigious falles commissions in the city of Valencia.
 In 2007, the group consisted of 14 commissions.
 This class of falles was first started in 1942 and originally included the falles of Barques, Reina-Pau and Plaça del Mercat.
 Currently, none of these are still in the group.
 The commission that has most often participated in this group as of 2015 was Na Jordana, with 62 times.
-The Secció Especial awards the prizes with the exception of the one awarded by the town hall; winning the first prize in the Secció Especial is the most prestigious prize any falla can win.
-All other falles fall into different classes (18 as of 2017) determined by the amount of money invested in each falla.
+The Secció Especial awards the prizes with the exception of the one awarded by the Valencia City Council; winning the first prize in the Secció Especial is the most prestigious prize any falla can win.
+All other falles fall into different classes (18 as of 2017) determined by the amount of money invested in each of these works.